MariusPisto/jc-biking/LetsGoBiking/README.md

 # LetsGoBiking - Middleware

-**LetsGoBiking** is an application designed to find best route between two points by using only public bikes
+**LetsGoBiking** is an application designed to find best route between two points by using only public bikes, walking and electric scooters

 -----